bptlab/argos/_posts/2017-07-06-detail-view-users-guide.markdown

 categories: jekyll update documentation
 ---

 The Detail-View is divided into 4 major components.
-Entity details, an events over time diagram, a filter bar and a table showing all events of a certain event type.
+Entity details, an events-over-time-diagram, a filter bar and a table showing all events of a certain event type.
 This view shows details to a selected entity.
 Entities depend on data and can, for example, be products, product categories or parts.

 ## Structure